pypi/warehouse/docs/blog/posts/2023-12-04-account-takeover.md

 We were informed of the incident by the impacted user, who still had access to the email account associated with their PyPI username.

-Here's a few things you can do to help protect your PyPI account:
+Here are a few things you can do to help protect your PyPI account:

 - **[Add 2FA now](https://pypi.org/help/#twofa)**.
 - Use a unique and sufficiently complex password for your PyPI account.